Environmental guidance for your business in Northern Ireland & Scotland

 Treat compost and sewage sludge to remove pathogens.
 You could do this by using:

-For further information about these treatment processes, see Table 1 in the Defra Code of Practice for agriculture use of sewage sludge.
+For further information about these treatment processes, see Section 3.2 in the Defra Code of Practice for agriculture use of sewage sludge.

 You should also see our guidance on disposing of sewage sludge.